Landlocked Arctic Char

 |Lepomis peltastes x Lepomis macrochirus|

 This is one of the cooler fish I've caught in my opinion, crazy colours on it!
 I was surprised that Northern Sunfish hybrids were common considering their smaller size.
 It is also possible that there is some Pumpkinseed in this fish as well, the Lepomis genus are shameless haha.
+This is another Ontario capture.

 Northern Redbelly Dace x Finescale Dace